 Dr. Jean-Paul Brutus

-Dr. Brutus is a plastic and reconstructive surgeon specializing in treatment of the hand and wrist.
+Dr. Brutus is a plastic and reconstructive surgeon specializing in treatment of the hand, wrist and peripheral nerve surgeon.
 He is a proponent of less invasive treatment techniques and considered a leader in endoscopic hand and wrist surgery in Quebec and Canada.
 He is one of the few surgeons in Canada to perform endoscopic decompression in his treatments of trigger finger and carpal tunnel syndrome.
 He is the co-founder of Exception MD, the first private medical clinic in Canada dedicated to treatment of the upper and lower limbs.

 OUR AREAS OF EXPERTISE

-Exception MD offers expertise and quality care that are recognized in the treatment of pathologies and accidental injuries of the hand, wrist, elbow, shoulder, knee and foot.
+Exception MD offers expertise and quality care that are recognized in the treatment of pathologies and accidental injuries of the hand, wrist and elbow.
 Our team of specialists favours the most advanced, sophisticated techniques to ensure a minimum of discomfort and the rapid restoration of mobility.
 From diagnosis to procedure through to healing and rehabilitation, we provide the most attentive and personalized care.